phiala/Rdocs/README.md

 	git push origin dev

 Finally, you'll go to the GitHub page and submit a pull request with more details.
-One of the admins will review your request and add it to the dev branch.
+One of the admins will review your request and add it to the master branch.

-The master branch matches the R-devel version, and is not updated until R core has reviewed changes.